Adopting a Bunny

 Reserving:

 Please contact me via my "contact" page to let me know which bunny you're interested in.
-If the bunny is not old enough for adoption you can reserve him/her by sending me a check or money order for $20.
+If the bunny is not old enough for adoption you can reserve him/her by sending payment through Venmo or Apple Pay.
+The deposit is $50 to reserve the bunny.
 This deposit is non-refundable if you change your mind.
 However, if the cancellation is my decision then your deposit will be fully refunded.
+The deposit is also not transferable which means you cannot change your mind and pick another bunny later without losing the first deposit.

 Payment:

-You will owe the balance paid in cash at the time of pick up.
+You will owe the balance paid in cash at the time of pick up or you can pay the balance in full through Venmo or Apple Pay in advance of the bunny pick up.

 Pick Up:

+You will need to pick up your bunny within one week of his adoption date unless prior arrangements have been made.
+If you are unable to pick up your bunny within this time, you will lose your deposit.
 Please remember to bring a carrier (about the size needed for a cat) or a suitable box with a towel in the bottom to keep your bunny comfortable on the ride home.
-It is not usually necessary to provide water/feed for the trip since the bunny is usually too nervous on his first car ride to enjoy snacks!

 Bonding with